 From soon after the end of World War I number 37 became a ‘residential’ run by a succession of landladies who included Ethel Wilson (1925), Rose Shackel (1936), Florence Ann Dee (1956) and France Barwyck from 1957 to 1975, when it was extensively remodelled for the Royal Australasian College of Radiologists.
 The Radiologists left in the early 1990s and squatters moved in.
 The house was almost derelict when the government chose to sell rather than repair it.
 The current owners purchased it in 2009 and have begun restoration work.

-During 2010–16 restoration has been underway at 37 Lower Fort Street, and it is hoped work will conclude in 2017.
-Similar work has been undertaken throughout Dawes Point and Millers Point, as new owners repair the heritage houses that were neglected by the government for decades.
-Described below are a few of the more interesting features of number 37 that have been restored.
-Other restoration projects in Dawes Point and Millers Point will be added to this site over time, along with further progress at number 37 as it occurs.
+During 2010–16 restoration has been underway at 37 Lower Fort Street.
+At the time it was expected work would conclude in 2017.
+Similar work has been undertaken throughout Dawes Point and Millers Point, as new owners repair the heritage houses that had been neglected for decades.
+Below is some of the work completed at number 37.

-The entrance hall at number 37 included two original cedar fanlights.
+The entrance hall includes two original cedar fanlights.
 Both had suffered extensive damage, especially to the delicate glazing bars which are only 12mm wide.
 These are as fine as any made in the 19th century, and restoration was a slow and careful process.